Archie Manners: YouTube

 In January 2020, English far-right political commentator Katie Hopkins was pranked by Manners and Pieters into accepting a fake award, titled the "Campaign to Unify the Nation Trophy".
 Pieters flew Hopkins to Prague where she accepted the award and gave a speech, while the initials of the fictitious award were prominently displayed in the background, forming the swear word "cunt".
 The pair uploaded the prank to their YouTube channel on the same day that Hopkins was suspended from Twitter for breaking their anti-hate rules.

 In May 2020, Manners and Pieters pranked Big Cat Rescue CEO, Carole Baskin, into believing she was giving an interview on The Tonight Show Starring Jimmy Fallon.

+In July 2023, Manners and Pieters disrupted an event held by environmental activist group Just Stop Oil.
+In December of that year, Manners and Pieters pranked Conservative MP Suella Braverman into accepting Channel 4 comedy show The Last Legs "Dick Of The Year Award", after viewers of the show voted for her to be that year's recipient.

+Political activism

+As a Conservative Party activist, he wrote for the right-wing blog Conservative Home and attended the party's conferences in 2010 and 2011.
+He worked as an intern for Conservative politician Anne-Marie Trevelyan during the 2010 general election.